 What does this mean for email marketing professionals?

-For email marketers, Alexa poses several
+For email marketers, Alexa poses several interesting challenges.

 Firstly, emails read from this app won’t show in the Open Rates analytics, since it does not open said email in a browser and therefore does not load the image pixel.